RezaElahi/Django-Project/README.md

 # Django Project
-In This project, I am going to use Django framework to create a personal website.
+In this project, I am going to use Django framework to create a personal website.